Sony trying to find alternatives to release 'The Interview'

 After a rare public shaming of a corporation by President Barack Obama, who said Sony Pictures made a mistake in pulling the film and bowing to intimidation, chief executive Michael Lynton told CNN he hoped that the public would see the film but no other platform had shown interest.

-On Wednesday, Sony canceled the theatrical release of the film depicting the assassination of North Korean leader Kim Jong Un after major movie theater chains refused to show the film following threats to theaters and audiences from hackers.

-At the time, it said it did not have further plans to release "The Interview," a $44 million film starring Seth Rogen and James Franco.
+At the time, it said it did not have further plans to release "The Interview," a $44 million (28.15 million pounds) film starring Seth Rogen and James Franco.

 But on Friday, after Obama expressed concern about setting a precedent of self-censorship in Hollywood, Sony said in a statement that it "immediately began actively surveying alternatives to enable us to release the movie on a different platform."